abdul-mateen-14/LMS/Readme.md

 ---

-📄 For a detailed explanation of system design, algorithms, and testing, please refer to **`docs/report.pdf`**.
+📄 For a detailed explanation of system design, algorithms, and testing, please refer to **`report.pdf`**.

 ## 📌 Note